 Think it over carefully, but if fear is the only aspect that is holding you back, then maybe it is something that you really should consider.
 After all, moving forward despite feeling afraid is when we have the opportunity to grow the most – both personally and professionally.

-What is holding you back from your dream career?
+Are you facing challenges to starting a nursing career?
 How can you move through it?
 Good luck!

 This post has been sponsored by Zebra Pen.
 All thoughts and opinions are my own.